powertochange-org/theLoop/public_html/wp-content/plugins/email-log/readme.txt

 - Initial Release

 == Upgrade Notice ==

+= 1.9.1 =
+- Fixed a minor security issue that allowed unprevilleged users to view content of logged emails

+= 1.9 =
+- Fixed issues with pagination.

 = 1.8.2 =
 Added the ability to log all emails in the TO field instead of just the first one